hanxiaomax/CarND-Advanced-Lane-Lines/writeup_template.md

 ---

+###the implementation can be found [here](./main.ipynb)

 ## Camera Calibration

 ### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+Provide an example of a distortion-corrected calibration image.

 #### 1. Prepared the **object points** and **image points**